 Sometimes expert witnesses can prove invaluable when honing an injury case for trial.
 For example, an expert can assist in preparation for the cross-examination of defense experts.
 This type of expert helps strengthen claims by assisting non-experts in understanding the evidence, explaining everything, and proving the plaintiff’s side of the personal injury lawsuit.

 Clients and jurors must understand expert witnesses can prove elements of personal injury cases that a non-expert cannot.
 A regular or lay witness could have seen the events leading to the accident or what happened after the mishap.
 But expert witnesses not present during the accident don’t testify about what they perceived, saw, or heard.

 A biomechanics expert may testify about how the collision contorted and twisted your body during a collision.
 A spine surgeon may provide expert testimony about the nature and extent of future required medical treatment.
-A life care planner may calculate numbers from other experts to figure damages amounts covering your past, present, and future personal injury medical expenses and lost wages.
+A life care planner may calculate other experts’ numbers to figure damages covering your past, present, and future personal injury medical expenses and lost wages.

 Some experts are retained as advisors called paid consultants to help shed light on important aspects of your injury case like jury consulting or running a moot court.
 As noted, some experts investigate cases and set up focus groups that help isolate and examine potential pitfalls during the case theme development process.

-Experts may also provide testimony about defective machines or farm equipment causing the accident, including resulting pain, emotional trauma, and suffering.
+Experts may also provide testimony about defective machines or farm equipment causing the accident, including resulting in pain, emotional trauma, and suffering.
 Defense experts will help defendants rebut the plaintiff’s evidence, forcing the trial jury to choose the more reliable, believable, and credible expert when returning a favorable verdict.